Last Updated on August 2, 2021 by worldoftravelswithkids

 If you are following our Self Drive Perth itinerary, then we recommend starting your day out by heading down the coast.
 Why not enjoy Western Australia’s iconic Cottesloe Beach for a walk before heading to Fremantle?

 You must stop at the “Rainbow Sea Container” entry statement to Fremantle if you are traveling by car!
-The Rainbow is not your average public art piece and you ‘betcha it is very popular on Instagram these days as well.
+The Rainbow is not your average public art piece and one of the most instagrammable places in Perth!

 The nine recycled sea containers, sculpted into a massive rainbow-colored arch represent hope and also Fremantle’s artistic and maritime heritage.
 There is parking at East Street Jetty on Beach Street and then walk up the small hill to the containers.